Microsoft/azure-docs.hu-hu/articles/synapse-analytics/spark/apache-spark-version-support.md

 ## <a name="net-core-version"></a>.NET Core-verzió

-Az Azure szinapszis Apache Spark része a .NET Core 3,0
+Az Azure szinapszis Apache Spark része a .NET Core 3,1

 ## <a name="net-support-for-apache-spark"></a>.NET-támogatás Apache Spark

-Az Azure szinapszis .NET-támogatást tartalmaz Apache Spark 0.11.0
+Az Azure szinapszis a Apache Spark 1.0.0 .NET-támogatását tartalmazza

 ## <a name="delta-lake"></a>Delta Lake

-A szinapszis Analytics támogatja a Delta Lake 0.6.0
+A szinapszis Analytics támogatja a Delta Lake 0.6.1

 ## <a name="python-version"></a>Python-verzió